 Boiling Water Processing

-Heat is transferred to the food by boiling water that surrounds the jar in a boiling water bath canner.
-Maintaining a temperature of 212° F for the time specified in a tested recipe is adequate to destroy molds, yeasts, enzymes and some bacteria.
-Processing times are usually given for altitudes under 1,000 feet above sea level.
-Higher altitudes need longer processing times.* It is important to know your altitude before you start the canning process.
+Heat is transferred to the food by boiling water that surrounds the jars in a boiling water canner.
+Maintaining a temperature of 212°F for the time specified in a tested recipe is adequate to destroy molds, yeasts, spoilage enzymes, and some bacteria.
+Processing times are usually given for altitudes of 1,000 feet above sea level and lower.
+Higher altitudes need longer processing times.
+It is important to know your elevation before starting the canning process.
+Visit What is my elevation? for information on determining your altitude.
+You can also type in “What’s my elevation?” on your Smart phone’s search engine and it will give you the altitude for your exact location.

 General Directions

-Follow directions for hot or raw pack and pack fruit or acidified tomatoes into hot jars.
+Following directions for hot or raw packing, pack fruit or acidified tomatoes into hot jars.
 Leave ½ inch head space except where indicated.
 Remove air bubbles.
 Wipe jar rims.
 Adjust lids.
 Process in a boiling water bath canner.
-Use a jar lifter to place and remove jars from the canner, being careful to not tilt the jars in the process.
+Use a jar lift to place and remove jars from the canner, being careful not to tilt the jars in the process.

 Anti-darkening Solution: Light colored fruits such as apples and pears will turn dark once cut or peeled.
 To prevent darkening, hold small batches of fruit in an ascorbic acid (Vitamin C) solution until ready to use.
 Mix one teaspoon or 3000 mg of ascorbic acid in one gallon of water.
 Commercially prepared mixes of ascorbic are also available where canning supplies are sold.
 Follow the manufacturer’s directions.
 Drain thoroughly before canning.